Fall Outdoor Decorating Ideas – In Harmony With Nature

 Lastly, you’ll want to decorate your garden.
 You can use many of the suggestions listed above in addition to those below.

 1. Create your own scarecrow by stuffing an old flannel shirt and some scruffy jeans with either fallen leaves or hay.
 Tie the waist of the pants and shirt with rope.
 Tie the end of the sleeves with rope allowing some hay to stick out.
 Place the two parts on a step or chair.
 Draw a cool face on a pumpkin or a round ball and place it on top of the scarecrow.
 Top it off with an old hat and a handkerchief around the neck.
 Think the Wizard of Oz!!

 2. Purchase ready made scarecrows with large stakes and place them sporadically in the garden.

 3. Add homemade ghosts to trees by hanging them with string.

 4 Make a fairy tree lamp using a branch from your backyard, jute rope, glue, a bucket, small stones, and masking tape.

 BIG TIP ABOUT PUMPKINS AND GOURDS!!

 Squirrels love to munch on pumpkins and gourds.
-To deter them from feasting on them, try generously rubbing them with vaseline, (petroleum jelly)!!
+To deter them from feasting on them, try generously rubbing them with Vaseline, (petroleum jelly)!!

 As you have read, there are many delightful ways to be in harmony with nature in autumn.
 By trying my fall outdoor decorating ideas, you will create an inviting, warm, cozy autumn retreat right outside your own front or back door!
-Remember, “the next time I go looking for my heart’s desire, I won’t look ony further than my own backyard!”
+Remember, “the next time I go looking for my heart’s desire, I won’t look any further than my own backyard!”
 (Dorothy, from the Wizard of Oz).